-I also spend a lot of time working with CentOS, whose upstream source is Red Hat Enterprise Linux (RHEL).
-I am currently a Red Hat Certified System Administrator and a Red Hat Certified Engineer for RHEL 7, but as my current employer is more of a Microsoft shop, I have not yet recertified on RHEL 8.
+I have also spent a lot of time working with CentOS, whose upstream source is Red Hat Enterprise Linux (RHEL).
+I used to be a Red Hat Certified System Administrator and Red Hat Certified Engineer for RHEL 7, but as my current employer is more of a Microsoft shop, I have not yet recertified on RHEL 8.

 This site is hosted via Linode, who offer scalable Linux-powered virtual private servers and a great library of technical and how-to guides.
 If you are looking for an inexpensive, unmanaged hosting provider, I highly recommend you check them out.

 If you are in search of quality managed hosting, however, I strongly encourage you to check out the managed web hosting company I used to work for, Liquid Web.

 This site is powered by a LNMP stack (Linux, NGINX, MariaDB, PHP)

 - NGINX (pron. engine x) is a lightweight, secure, fast web server and reverse proxy server.
 I was an avid user of another web server Lighttpd for several years, but started exploring NGINX recently as a reverse proxy solution on a project and enjoyed working with it so much I decided to convert.